deepalipawade/Deploy-ML-models-with-Fast-API-/README.md

-# Deploy-ML-models-with-Fast-API-
+# Deploy-ML-models-with-Fast-API
 FastAPI is a powerful and modern Python framework for building APIs.
 It combines high performance with a developer-friendly interface, making it a go-to choice for both simple and complex projects.
+Its features, such as automatic validation, async support, and interactive documentation, contribute to its popularity among developers who need to build fast, reliable, and scalable APIs.